MiguelCastillo/bit-loader/README.md

 });
 ```

 When the handler is an object, a property `handler` is expected to be defined as either a string (module name) or a function.
-The primary reason to define a plugin handler as an object is when you need to pass configuration settings to the `handler` function and/or to configure pattern matching.
+The primary reason to define a plugin handler as an object is to pass configuration settings to the `handler` function and/or to configure pattern matching.
 See [pattern matching](#pattern-matching).

 The example below configures a plugin handler as an object.
 Notice the `handler` is "add-strict" (which is a string), so it will be loaded at runtime.
 The configuration for the handler is also forwarded to the `handler` function when it is invoked.